miftanurfarid/miftanurfarid.github.io/_posts/2021-09-20-babel-beamer.md

 title: Using Indonesian Babel and Figure Numbering in Beamer Presentations
 date: 2021-09-20 15:06:00
 description: Learn how to configure your LaTeX Beamer presentations to use Indonesian language settings and numbered figure captions.
-tags: python try-except
+tags: latex beamer babel
-categories: python
+categories: latex
 ---

 When creating presentations in LaTeX using the Beamer class, you may want to tailor your document to specific languages or formats.
 For those creating presentations in Indonesian, utilizing the `babel` package with the appropriate language option is essential.
 Additionally, numbering figures can enhance the clarity and professionalism of your slides.